Thom Richardson FSA is Curator Emeritus at the Royal Armouries.

 - (with A. Curry) English Flags and Banners at Agincourt, in A. Curry and M Mercer (eds) The Battle of Agincourt, New York, 2015, 155–7

 - (with Graeme Rimer ) The Popham Armoury at Littlecote House, Leeds, Royal Armouries, 2013

 - Introduction and text for Carlo Paggiarino, The Royal Armouries, masterpieces of medieval and renaissance arms and armour, Milan, Hans Prunner, 2011

-- ‘Arms and armor from the Kofun period to the introduction of firearms’, in J Gabriel Barbier-Mueller (ed.), The Art of Armour, Samurai armor from the Ann and Gabriel Barbier-Mueller Collection, Paris, 2011: 91–8
+- ‘Arms and armor from the Kofun period to the introduction of firearms’, in J Gabriel Barbier-Mueller (ed.), The Art of Armour, Samurai armor from the Ann and Gabriel Barbier-Mueller Collection, Paris, 2011, 91–8

-- ‘Armour in England, 1325–99’, Journal of Medieval History 37, 2011: 304–20
+- ‘Armour in England, 1325–99’, Journal of Medieval History 37, 2011, 304–20

-To read PDF documents you will need Adobe Acrobat Reader.
+To read PDF documents you will need Adobe Reader.

-If you do not currently have it installed you can download Adobe Acrobat Reader here.
+If you do not currently have it installed you can download Adobe Reader for free.